-A Harrison County arrest warrant search is the simplest yet one of the most effective ways to keep antisocial elements from entering your personal and work space.
-When seeking details on the WV arrests warrants, you will have to do things the old fashioned way; start by driving down to the office of the sheriff.
+A Harrison County arrest warrant search is the simplest yet one of the most effective ways to keep antisocial elements from entering your personal and workspace.
+When seeking details on the WV arrest warrants, you will have to do things the old-fashioned way; start by driving down to the office of the sheriff.

-If you need criminal data like details on Harrison County arrest records, the issue of active warrants, the release of bench warrants, conviction related tidbits and more, the police will undoubtedly be able to help.
+Suppose you need criminal data like details on Harrison County arrest records.
+In that case, the issue of active warrants, the release of bench warrants, conviction-related tidbits, and more, the police will undoubtedly be able to help.

-Although the office of the magistrate is also a part of the state’s judicial makeup and is higher up on the legal rung when compared to the county clerk’s department, people will only approach a court with criminal jurisdiction for an arrest warrants inquiry.
+Although the magistrate’s office is also a part of the state’s judicial makeup and is higher up on the legal rung than the county clerk’s department, people will only approach a court with criminal jurisdiction for an arrest warrants inquiry.
 This means only information that has to do with criminal cases will be offered.

-In contrast, when you got to the county clerk; this department has the knowhow on criminal as well as criminal matters and it collects data from various tribunals.
-So, obviously one can see why the clerk of court can offer more comprehensive results.
+In contrast, when you got to the county clerk, this department has the know-how on criminal and criminal matters, and it collects data from various tribunals.
+So, one can see why the clerk of court can offer more comprehensive results.

 - The police: 301 W Main St, Clarksburg, West Virginia 26301